TencentBlueKing/bk-cmdb/src/tools/cmdb_ctl/readme.md

 - 命令行参数
   ```
-  --set-default[=false]: set log level to default value
+  --set-default      [=false]: set log level to default value
-  --set-v="": set log level for V logs
+  --set-v             =""    : set log level for V logs
-  --addrport="": the ip address and port for the hosts to apply command, separated by comma
+  --addrport          =""    : the ip address and port for the hosts to apply command, separated by comma
-  --zk-addr="": the ip address and port for the zookeeper hosts, separated by comma, corresponding environment variable is ZK_ADDR
+  --zk-addr           =""    : the ip address and port for the zookeeper hosts, separated by comma, corresponding environment variable is ZK_ADDR
+  --redis-addr        =""    : assign redis server address default is 127.0.0.1:6379
+  --redis-pwd         =""    : assign redis server password
+  --redis-database    =""    : assign the redis database default is 0
+  --redis-mastername  =""    : assign redis server master name defalut is null
+  --redis-sentinelpwd =""    : assign the redis sentinel password  default is null
   ```
 - 示例